 Although it takes place in schools, our School-Based Mentoring program isn’t limited to the classroom.
 Of course, some matches do talk about class, or do homework, or read together, but it’s perfectly fine to shoot hoops in the gym or play on the playground.
 At the end of the day, it's really all about starting a friendship, providing guidance and inspiring a child to reach their potential.

 At Big Brothers Big Sisters of the Bluegrass, we have tremendous confidence in our ability to impact children and put them on the right path.
 But it means even more when an outside study comes to the same conclusion.
 Click to learn more about our Nationwide School-Based Mentoring Study.

-Fayette County – William Wells Brown Elementary School, Booker T. Washington Elementary, Breckenridge Elementary
+Fayette County – William Wells Brown Elementary, Booker T. Washington Elementary, Breckinridge Elementary, Tates Creek Elementary, Mill Creek Elementary

 Montgomery County – Camargo Elementary, Mapleton Elementary, Mt.
-Sterling Elementary
+Sterling Elementary, and Northview Elementary

 Jessamine County – Rosenwald Dunbar Elementary